 The artist stuck the pin to the fabric of her bra and struck a pose.
 It was hard not to notice Solidarność against such a background.

 Jane Fonda, on the contrary, was highly knowledgable about the political situation in Europe.
-Not only did she wear the Solidarność pin for the photograph, but also showed the V-sign, one of the symbols of Polish opposition against the communist regime.
-The members and representatives of Solidarność used it to greet each other, people painted it on walls, and printed in so-called underground texts published by the drugi obieg (the 'second circulation' or underground press) due to censorship.
+Not only did she wear the Solidarność pin for the photograph, but she also showed the V-sign – one of the symbols of Polish opposition against the communist regime.
+The members and representatives of Solidarność used it to greet each other, people painted it on walls, and it was printed in so-called underground texts published by the drugi obieg (the 'second circulation' or underground press) due to censorship.

 Nastassja Kinski posed unpretentiously.
 She stuck the pin in her blouse as if it was a brooch, making the symbol of Solidarność look like jewellery against her shirt.
 The actress herself was interested in the political situation in Poland and the struggle of Eastern and Central European nations against the Soviet Union.

 The last of the five actresses invited by Kośnik was Carole Bouquet.
 Similarly to Kinski, she decided to pose in a more serious manner than Grace Jones did.
 Only Sophie Marceau rejected the request of the Polish photographer.
 Kośnik was surprised by this, since at the time, the French actress had been in a relationship with the Polish director Andrzej Żuławski for several years.
 Nevertheless, the photographer respected her choice and later jokingly recollected that: